sigsum/sigsum/policy-maintenance.md

 - Accessibility: logs should be accessible from anywhere on the internet.
 If a log blocks certain users (e.g., based on IP address range), such restrictions should be documented and motivated on the log's about page.
-This does not apply for temporary DoS protection.
+This does not apply for temporary DoS protection, provided that any temporary restrictions are kept to a minimum and are only applied when absolutely necessary.

 - Stability of configuration: can we expect that the log will continue to use the set of witnesses that are currently configured?